 For a secure and practical way to carry your baby around, you'll want to get the best baby sling wrap you can find.

-Baby wearing is also a simple way for mums and dads to bond with their baby and get oxytocin, also known as the love hormone, flowing through both of your bodies.
-When you’re pottering about at home, maximise this by undoing your shirt under the sling so your baby’s skin is directly against yours.
-You’ll soon find a way to safely do up a few buttons and tuck your shirt securely into the sling in case the postman knocks.
+Babywearing is also a simple way for parents to bond with their baby and get oxytocin, also known as the love hormone.
+When you’re pottering about at home, maximise this by undoing your shirt under the sling, so your baby’s skin is directly against yours.
+You’ll soon find a way to safely do up a few buttons and tuck your shirt securely into the sling in case someone knocks on the door.

 How to use your baby sling wrap safely

-Your baby sling needs to be tight, keeping you and your baby closely attached, but you need to be able to check on your baby regularly to ensure they are comfortable.
-Try 'the kiss test': if you can kiss your baby’s head, you are in the right position.
-The best position for your baby is on your chest, and with good support for their back, neck, and hips.
+Your baby sling needs to be tight, keeping you and your baby closely attached.
+You need to be able to check on your baby regularly to ensure they are comfortable.
+Try 'the kiss test' - if you can kiss your baby’s head, you are in the right position.
+The best position for your baby is on your chest, and with good support for their back, neck and hips.

-Baby slings are especially good and safe for newborns as they offer closer contact with you so they feel safe and snuggled and happy while you are free to get on with doing other activities at home or out and about.
+Baby slings are especially good and safe for newborns as they offer closer contact with you, so they feel safe, cosy and happy while you are free to get on with doing other activities at home or out and about.